Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 ## April 19, 2020
 ### Goals
+ - Create

- - Create Text File of Notes
+ File of Notes
  - Complete initial layout
  - Figure out how to get notes to fall